alexfmpe/beam/docs/index.md

 ## Quick Start Guide

-For those looking to get started with beam, we first recommend you go through the [tutorial](tutorials/tutorial1.md).
+For those looking to get started with Beam, we first recommend you go through the [tutorial](tutorials/tutorial1.md).
 The [user guide](user-guide/models.md) contains much more detailed reference-like information.
 Finally, the documentation on hackage is always available (although the types may seem obtuse).

-If you're interested if beam supports your favorite database feature, refer to the documentation for your backend or take a look at the [compatibility matrix](about/compatibility.md).
+If you're interested if Beam supports your favorite database feature, refer to the documentation for your backend or take a look at the [compatibility matrix](about/compatibility.md).